 This is a good position for those who need a more flexible schedule and/or those without a musical background.

-Workshop leaders are responsible for designing a curriculum that is appropriate for a younger group (9-12) and an older group of campers (13-18) or two different curriculums for these groups.
+Workshop leaders are responsible for designing a curriculum that is appropriate for a campers ages 10 to 18.
 The workshop should also take into account the campers’ diverse backgrounds, experiences, and interests; if the workshop is music-related, leaders should present a variety of genres, cultures, and eras.